mle86/dotfiles/README.md

 so it's safe to run the installation script and hit Enter a few times just to see what it would do.

+If you just want to copy the `bin/` scripts to `/usr/local/bin/`, run *root-install.sh*.
+It will ask about every bin/ script file, always defaulting to 'no'.

 ## bin/